jamesplease/pwa-notes/README.md

   the app will be shut down and reloaded.

 - There is no background processing in PWAs.

+- There is no API for knowing when the keyboard is open, so strange scrolling situations can occur.
+To observe this, open the Twitter PWA and click the button to compose a new tweet.
+Then, scroll down.

 ## Things to Test